 Engaging in interactive play

 Interactive play is not only a great way to bond with your puppy but also provides an outlet for them to expend their energy in a constructive way.
-Engage in games like fetch, tug-of-war, or to keep your pup mentally and physically stimulated.
+Engage in games like fetch, tug-of-war, or hide-and-seek to keep your pup mentally and physically stimulated.
 This is also a great opportunity to reinforce positive behaviors and practice commands in a fun and engaging manner.

 Socialization and Exposure